AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 Public functions are declared with the `#[public]` macro above the function name.

 As described in the [execution contexts section above](#execution-contexts), public function logic and transaction information is transparent to the world.
-Public functions update public state, but can be used to finalize prepared in a private context ([partial notes flow](../../../aztec/concepts/storage/partial_notes.md)).
+Public functions update public state, but can be used to finalize notes prepared in a private context ([partial notes flow](../../../aztec/concepts/storage/partial_notes.md)).

 Storage is referenced as `storage.variable`.